Oksana Chusovitina: Germany

 Uzbekistan released Chusovitina to compete for Germany in 2003.
 However, due to rules requiring three years of residency, she was unable to gain German citizenship immediately.
 From 2003 to 2006 she trained in Germany but continued to compete for Uzbekistan, representing her native country at the 2003 and 2005 World Championships and the 2004 Olympics.
 In 2003, 12 years after her world championships debut, Chusovitina won the gold medal on the vault at that year's world championships in Anaheim.

 In 2006, Chusovitina obtained German citizenship.
 Her first competition for Germany was the 2006 World Championships, where she won a bronze medal on the vault and placed ninth in the all-around.

 In July 2007, she won the all-around title at the 2007 German National Championships.
 At her first European Championships, she placed second on the vault.
 At the 2007 World Championships in Stuttgart, Chusovitina helped the German squad to a 10th-place finish in the preliminary round, which qualified them to send a full team to the 2008 Olympics in Beijing, where she was the oldest female competitor in her discipline.
 She qualified for the vault event final where she finished in 2nd place, thus earning the first individual Olympic medal of her career.

 Chusovitina competed on three events at the 2008 Women's European Championships in Clermont-Ferrand, France, helping the German team to a seventh-place finish in the team finals.
 In the vault event final, she defeated reigning European champion Carlotta Giovannini to win the gold medal.

 At the 2008 Olympics, the German team placed 12th in the qualifying round of competition.
 Chusovitina qualified to the individual all-around final, where she placed ninth overall.
 She also qualified in fourth place for the vault final.
 In the vault final, she won the silver medal with a score of 15.575.

 Despite earlier claims that she would attempt to compete in the London 2012 Summer Olympics, Chusovitina announced in April 2009 that she intended to only participate in the 2009 World Gymnastics Championships in October, and that she would not continue.
 The championships, she stated, are "enough."

 However, she returned to compete in some competitions in 2010 (including the 2010 Houston National Invitational).
 She won the silver medal on vault at the 2011 European Championships, the 2011 World Championships and the 2012 European Championships.

 Chusovitina competed at the 2012 Summer Olympics for Germany.
 The games were a remarkable sixth Olympics for Chusovitina, who qualified for the vault final where she placed in fifth behind her German teammate, Janine Berger.
-Afterward Oksana declared she would retire as a gymnast and concentrate on coaching.
+Afterward Chusovitina declared she would retire as a gymnast and concentrate on coaching.

-However, instead of retiring, Oksana switched back to competing for Uzbekistan.
+However, instead of retiring, Chusovitina switched back to competing for Uzbekistan.
 She competed at the 2016 and 2020 Olympics.
 She has stated her goal is to win an Olympic medal on vault for Uzbekistan, because she’s already won medals for the Unified Team and Germany, but not for her home country.